 As cards are dealt, the player keeps a running count of the total point value by adding or subtracting the point value of each card as it is dealt.
 The count starts at 0 and increases as more low-value cards are dealt and decreases as more high-value cards are dealt.
 The higher the count, the more favourable the deck is for the player, as there are more low-value cards left in the deck.

 The player can use the running count to make adjustments to their betting and playing strategy.
 For example, if the count is high, the player may want to increase their bet, as the deck is more favourable to them.
 Additionally, the player can use the count to make adjustments to their basic strategy, such as taking insurance, splitting pairs, and hitting or standing.

-The Highly Optimum I card counting system, also known as Hi-Opt I, is a more advanced level system used in blackjack to also track the proportion of high and low-value cards remaining in the deck.
-The system, similarly to the Hi-Lo system, assigns a point value to each card in the deck with the same goal - to keep a running count of the total point value as cards are dealt.
+The Hi-Opt I, or Highly Optimum I, is a sophisticated card counting system utilized in blackjack that incorporates monitoring the ratio of high and low-value cards remaining in the deck.
+The approach is comparable to the Hi-Lo system in that it assigns a point value to each card in the deck, with the intention of maintaining a running count of the overall point value as cards are dealt.